RichCoursera/gettingandcleaningcoursera/CodeBook.md

 2       WALKING             0.2764266

 The core source of information about this data comes from the original experiment.
 I would highly recommend reading its README and CodeBook documents.

+The measurements (e.g. "Body acceleration on the x axis mean...") are the value of OHOT?? - need to finish Here are the column names and their description:
+*Subject - This is the number of the person who did the related activities.
+Their names were not given in the original data set.
+*Activity - There were six (6) activities which were performed by each subject *Body acceleration on the x,y,z axis mean() - is the mean of all of the observations collected relative to the subject and the activity performed.
+*Body acceleration on the x,y,z axis std() - is the standard deviation of all of the observations collected relative to the subject and the activity performed.

+***Pleae note that further information about this data is contained within the "features.txt" file located within the original downloaded dataset

+Body acceleration on the x,y,z axis std() -

 ```